WalletConnect/walletconnect-docs/docs/swift/echo/usage.md

 # Wallet Usage

-Configured Echo SDK alows users to receive Push Notifications on their devices about important events, like an auth request or a sign session request.
+A configured Echo SDK allows users to receive push notifications on their devices about important events, such as an auth request or a sign session request

 ### Initial configurations